News

 While most of the people that attend TCVC retreats are locals, we welcome people from anywhere and everywhere.
 While there’s no guarantee, past attendees have been generous in giving people rides to and from the retreat.

 Koronis Ministries is about a 2-hour drive from the MSP airports.
-Please book your flight so that you Arrive no later than 1PM on the opening day of the retreat and Depart no earlier than 3PM on closing day.
+Please book your flight so that you Arrive no later than 1PM on the opening day of the retreat and

 When you register, be sure to select the “I need a ride” box on the registration form.